citycoins/governance/ccips/ccip-011/ccip-011-citycoins-stacked-tokens-voting.md

 CityCoins leverage similar properties from the Proof of Transfer (PoX) consensus mechanism[^3] of the Stacks blockchain, programmed through a smart contract in Clarity.

-This proposal describes the on-chain vote method used to ratify CCIP-008, CCIP-009, and CCIP-010 using an on-chain vote.
+This proposal describes the on-chain vote method used to ratify CCIP-008, CCIP-009, and CCIP-010.

 ## Specification

-TODO: add specification details
+The voting contract is designed similarly to the SIP-012 voting process[^4], in which the user's vote is equal to the amount of tokens stacked across a defined set of reward cycles.

+Through the `vote` function, a principal can cast their vote for a defined proposal and the contract will:

+### Proposal Data

+TODO: define proposal data

+### Vote Data

+TODO: define vote data

+### Vote Parameters

+TODO: define vote parameters

+### Vote Calculations

+TODO: define vote calculations

 ## Backwards Compatibility